At a Glance

 On arrival into Yaounde you will be met by your Pictus Safaris representative and transferred to your local hotel.
 There will be a pre-tour briefing in the hotel this evening but the remainder of the day is at leisure.

-After arriving into Ngaoundere's train station, we will transfer directly to Bouba-Ndjida National Park, a full-day drive in closed 4x4 vehicles.
+After spending the night in Ngaoundere, we will transfer directly to Bouba-Ndjida National Park, a full-day drive in closed 4x4 vehicles.
 We aim to arrive by nightfall, giving us a chance to settle in to our surprisingly comfortable accommodation.
 Bouba-Ndjida is the easternmost protected area in an ecosystem known as the "Benoue Complex", stretching from Faro in the west all the way to the Chadian border.
 Incursions and poaching have decimated wildlife populations across this area, but good management has sheltered Bouba-Ndjida from the worst effects of these activities.
 Sadly, other nearby parks including Waza and Benoue have not fared so well.

 Should we arrive in time, we may be able to head out on a night drive this evening, aiming to uncover some of this ecosystem's rarest wildlife.
 Wildlife densities are not as high here in other parts of Africa, but with persistence we may get lucky.
 Possible sightings include lion, leopard, bush elephant and Kordofan giraffe, as well as less common mammals including serval, caracal, porcupine and honey badger.
 The flagship species of Bouba-Ndjida is undoubtedly Africa's largest antelope, the giant eland.
 Sightings here are as reliable as anywhere else on the continent, and the herds that roam these savannas will absolutely be a key target for us.